Faiz-dot/Comparing-Classifiers/README.md

 This project demonstrates the importance of thoughtful preprocessing, tuning, and evaluation when working with imbalanced datasets.
 By comparing multiple classifiers and resampling strategies, we gain actionable insights into how to optimize predictive performance for real-world marketing applications.

----

-Want help writing the `requirements.txt`, organizing your code into modules, or creating visuals for the README?
-I can help you polish this into a standout portfolio piece.